Parent page: Altium Concord Pro

 - Lifecycle Definitions – use this page to define and manage Concord Pro's lifecycle definitions, complementing the ability to do this through Altium Designer.
 Providing better visibility of the states and transitions involved, each lifecycle is built in a graphical way that shows the flows involved.

 - Components – use this page to define default target folders (within Concord Pro's folder structure) in which new models should be created, when creating a new Component Item.
 To change a default folder, click the button.
 The Explorer window will appear with which to choose the desired new default target release folder for that model type.
 Once chosen click OK to close the window and return to the Components page, with the applicable field updated with the new folder path.

 - Data Cleanup – use this page to quickly delete data items from your Concord Pro instance.
-This is particularly useful after having experimented with creating and releasing content into your server, for example when trying out the migration of unmanaged libraries and now you want to 'flush' such experimental data.
+This is particularly useful after having experimented with creating and releasing content into your server, for example when trying out the migration of local file-based libraries and now you want to 'flush' such experimental data.
 This functionality works on any and all Item types in your Concord Pro instance.